cloudmesh-deprecated/deprectated-django-account-management/doc/source/Templates_django.rst

 2) After clicking on both of these links - right-click on the page of the code and choose ``save as`` and save files to css folder in static directory

-..
-	Repeat Steps 1 & 2 with the link at the bottom of the source code (Below ``<!-- Placed at the end of the document so the pages load faster -->``) and save in js folder in static directory
+Repeat Steps 1 & 2 with the link at the bottom of the source code (Below ``<!-- Placed at the end of the document so the pages load faster -->``) and save in js folder in static directory.

 Now go back to the ``base.html`` file and create the section ``{% block content %}`` & ``{% endblock %}`` (for syntax go to www.djangobook.com/en/2.0/chapter04.html)